opf/openproject/docs/installation-and-operations/misc/time-entries-corrupted-by-10-4/README.md

 -rw-r----- 1 openproject openproject     112 Nov 19 21:00 svn-repositories-20191119210038.tar.gz
 ```

-We will need the most recently created (but before the migration to 10.4) file following the schema `postgresql-dump-<TIMESTAMP>.pgdump`.
+We will need the most recently created (but created before the migration to 10.4) file following the schema `postgresql-dump-<TIMESTAMP>.pgdump`.

 Using that file we can then restore the database to the newly created database (called `openproject_backup` in our example). **In the following steps, ensure that you do not restore to the currently running database**.